redhat-cop/network.telemetry/roles/persist/tasks/README.md

 - Fetch structured facts for telemetry resources and transport settings
 - Persist gathered telemetry configurations to local directories or remote SCM repositories
 - Enable centralized and version-controlled storage for network telemetry policies
-- Support for various telemetry components including transport, subscriptions, and destinations

 ## Variables